vahidalvandi/v2ray-docker-compose/README.md

 Some CDN services don't offer unlimited traffic for free plans.
 Please check [CDN Free Plans](https://github.com/miladrahimi/v2ray-docker-compose/discussions/89)

-### V2Ray as Outline Bridge Server
+#### V2Ray as Outline Bridge Server

 You need two servers (upstream and bridge servers) in this solution.
 You must install the Outline proxy on the upstream server and the V2Ray proxy on the bridge server.
 The Outline Manager app gives you a well-designed panel to manage your users and consumed traffic.
-This solution is moved to this separate repository:
+This solution is moved to this repository:

 https://github.com/miladrahimi/outline-bridge-server